 In fact, one of the quickest ways to get a divorce in Virginia is to go for a no-fault, uncontested divorce.

 How Filing for Divorce Differs for Military Members

 Keeping these basics in mind, there are a few requirements that military members don’t have to worry about when getting divorced in Virginia.

 Virginia Residency Requirements

-In a regular Virginia divorce, at least one of spouses must have lived in the state for at least six months prior to the commencement of the divorce action.
+In a regular divorce, at least one spouse must have lived in Virginia for at least six months prior to the commencement of the divorce action.